 For example, in Paris, I seem to recall Bain using a written case interview in the final round.
 In this reader's email, it appeared in the first round.

 Whether you get it in the first round, last round or some round in the middle, the message is clear -- don't be surprised if you get a Bain written case interview at some point in the process.

 Next, this person's experience continues to show a common pattern amongst many of the success stories.

 Initial efforts result in some positive results, but not an offer.

 The person regroups, decides they are really going to commit themselves to doing well in the remaining interviews.

 And then the person lives and breathes case studies, every spare minute of every day for weeks and months to improve by enough of a margin to surpass other candidates, and ultimately gets an offer.

-While the means of preparation may vary, the single most common theme throughout the various success stories is the shear volume and intensity of preparation undertaken.
+While the means of preparation may vary, the single most common theme throughout the various success stories is the sheer volume and intensity of preparation undertaken.

 Are these people the most talented future consultants in the world?